strikeslip/research/notae/electronic-musicology.md

 <b>ELECTRONICA MUSICOLOGY</b><br><br>

-This is a comprehensive, curated list spanning the entire history of electronic sound—from the academic avant-garde of the 1950s to the hyper-digital textures of the 2020s.<br><br>
+A list spanning history of electronica sound from the avant-garde of the 1950s to the hyper-digital textures of the 2020s.<br><br>

 <b>I. The Architects: Academic & Modular Pioneers</b><br>
 These artists established the physics of electronic sound, moving from tape manipulation to the first voltage-controlled systems.<br><br>